-As I mentioned previously, traveling can be a very unsettling time in the life of adults and children alike.
-It is when we need extra security and comfort, especially at night where we are more likely to be sleeping somewhere strange with new sounds, smells, and on an unfamiliar surface.
-Not only do we want to keep our children safe while we travel but we also want to keep them secure.
-Since this is a time of upheaval in their lives we, the parents, want to remain the constant.
-So how do we safely engage in sleep, nighttime and naptime, parenting while traveling?
+Traveling can be a very unsettling time in the life of adults and children alike. it is when we need extra security and comfort, especially at night where we are more likely to be sleeping somewhere strange with new sounds, smells, and on an unfamiliar surface.
+This is how do we safely engage in sleep, nighttime and naptime, parenting while traveling.

 - Since wintertime is prime cold/flu season it is imperative that we do not sleep with our child if we have taken any form of cold/flu medication that may make us drowsy or in any way impair our judgment.
 The same caution should be applied when taking anti-nausea medication.
 This is also true of holiday drinking; be cognizant of your intake!